tonybourkesdnpros/ATD-Reset-Level5/README.md

 This is a collection of Ansible playbooks/configs, configlets (in the form of .cfg text files), and YAML files to configure the Arista ATD lab envioronment for the Arista ACE Level 5 (automation) certification course lab topology (as of July 2021).

+This will **only** work on the ATD Level 5 labs (and perhaps Level 4), but you can modidfy the YAML files and playbooks to suit other environments.

 ## Getting Started